 You just need to find the right time away from the crowds, which is either early in the morning or late afternoon to enjoy the architecture in tranquility.

 You will definitely be amazed by the beautiful examples of masonry and craftsmanship on walls, doors, windows and oriels of these beautiful stone houses.
 Meanwhile you will always feel a light breeze while wondering in the streets, thanks to the steady wind of Alaçatı.

-The best times to enjoy the village streets is just before the sunset, when all colors shine with full spectrum; pink begonvilles, blue jasmines rising from stone walls, orange and red geraniums flowing from the windows, and your nose is filled with sweet dazzling smell of white jasmine.
+The best time to enjoy the village streets is just before the sunset, when all colors shine with full spectrum; red, purple and pink bougainvilleas, blue jasmines dressing the stone walls, orange and red geraniums flowing from the windows… And you will be filled with sweet dazzling smell of white jasmine.

 HISTORY OF ALAÇATI